cdk-patterns/serverless/the-lambda-power-tuner/typescript/README.md

 Click "Start Execution" in the bottom right.

-When the tuner has finisged your visual workflow should look like:
+When the tuner has finished your visual workflow should look like:

 ![state machine success](img/state-machine-success.png)

-Then you can scroll down to the very last event and expand it to get the URL to your results graph:
+Then you can scroll down to the very last event and expand it to get the URL for your results graph:

 ![output](img/output.png)